10 Best Marketing Project Management Software Solutions [2024]

 Trello logo.

-Trello is one of the easiest to use and best value project management solutions available, even providing unlimited user access and numerous useful features in its free tier.
+Trello is one of the easiest to use and most affordable project management solutions available, even providing extensive user access and numerous useful features in its free tier.
 The software operates with an intuitive and highly visual interface that focuses on drag-and-drop functionality in a project card layout.

 Although the software itself is somewhat limited when it comes to storage and customization, Trello is a great solution for teams that want to smoothly transition into using project management software.
 Trello offers many relevant marketing integrations and power-ups as well, making it a strategic option for teams that want to better manage social media, customer journeys, and other marketing workflows.

-Trello cards can be used to manage a variety of marketing tasks, including marketing campaigns, in a more visual way.
+Trello cards can be used to manage a variety of marketing tasks, including marketing campaigns, more visually.

 Pros